Keeper-Security/Commander/README.md

 ### Connect to Remote Servers

 Keeper Commander can be used to initiate SSH, RDP or other external connections utilizing credentials stored in vault records.
 The "connect" command will initiate a connection based on the parameters supplied through custom fields and file attachments.
+This command is very flexible and can be totally customized to use any 3rd party application or utility for performing the remote connections.

 The ```connect``` command reads the record's custom fields with names starting with "connect:".